candoumbe/DataFilters/README.md

 `https://my-beautiful/api/vigilantes/search?nickname=Bat*|Super*` ?

-This is exactly what this project is about : giving you an uniform syntax to query resources without having to thing about the underlying datasource.
+This is exactly what this project is about : giving you an uniform syntax to query resources without having to think about the underlying datasource.

 # <a href='#' id='parsing'>Parsing</a>